uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 - [S0584] AppleJeus: During AppleJeus's installation process, it uses `postinstall` scripts to extract a hidden plist from the application's `/Resources` folder and execute the `plist` file as a Launch Daemon with elevated permissions.

 ### T1546.017 - Event Triggered Execution: Udev Rules

+Procedures:

+- Adversaries may maintain persistence through executing malicious content triggered using udev rules.
+Udev is the Linux kernel device manager that dynamically manages device nodes, handles access to pseudo-device files in the `/dev` directory, and responds to hardware events, such as when external devices like hard drives or keyboards are plugged in or removed.
+Udev uses rule files with `match keys` to specify the conditions a hardware event must meet and `action keys` to define the actions that should follow.
+Root permissions are required to create, modify, or delete rule files located in `/etc/udev/rules.d/`, `/run/udev/rules.d/`, `/usr/lib/udev/rules.d/`, `/usr/local/lib/udev/rules.d/`, and `/lib/udev/rules.d/`.
+Rule priority is determined by both directory and by the digit prefix in the rule filename.
+Adversaries may abuse the udev subsystem by adding or modifying rules in udev rule files to execute malicious content.
+For example, an adversary may configure a rule to execute their binary each time the pseudo-device file, such as `/dev/random`, is accessed by an application.
+Although udev is limited to running short tasks and is restricted by systemd-udevd's sandbox (blocking network and filesystem access), attackers may use scripting commands under the action key `RUN+=` to detach and run the malicious content’s process in the background to bypass these controls.

 ### T1547.001 - Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder